jeelojacko/CAD/README.md

 utilities cover traverse area calculations as well as vertical angle and differential leveling helpers.

+Supported file formats include CSV, GeoJSON, simple DXF and LandXML.
+Optional features provide shapefile and LAS point cloud readers to ease interoperability with other CAD and GIS tools.
+Bridging directly to DWG files remains future work and would further broaden compatibility with proprietary CAD ecosystems.

 ## Architecture Overview

 The workspace contains two crates: